evaera/Aurora/README.md

     self.SpecialEffectPart.Parent = self.Instance.Parent
   end;

-  -- This function is called every update cycle for as long as the Effect is -- active on this Agent.
+  -- This function gathers all values provided by the current set of Auras -- providing this Effect.
   Reducer = function (self, values)
     -- `values` is an array containing the resolved value from every Aura that -- is providing this Effect.
 Here, we need to take all of these values and